isovector/draconian-results/pho.md

-[Fairs, festivals, trade shows and receptions]()
+Fairs, festivals and trade shows

-Fairs, festivals, trade shows and stand up receptions can return to normal operations with a communicable disease plan.
+Fairs, festivals and trade shows can return to normal operations with a communicable disease plan.